Cuomo family

 The Cuomo family (/ˈkwoʊmoʊ/ KWOH-moh, /it/) is an American political family.
-It includes Mario Cuomo and Matilda Cuomo (née Raffa) and their five children: Margaret, Andrew, Maria, Madeline, and Christopher.
+It includes Mario Cuomo and Matilda Cuomo and their five children: Margaret, Andrew, Maria, Madeline, and Christopher.
 Mario Cuomo and his son Andrew Cuomo both have served as governor of New York.

 Mario Cuomo's parents, Andrea and Immacolata Cuomo, immigrated to the United States from Nocera Superiore and Tramonti, both in Campania, Italy; Andrea in 1926 and Immacolata in 1927.
-Matilda Raffa Cuomo's parents both immigrated to the United States from Sicily; Carmelo "Charles" Raffa arrived in New York in 1927, and Mary (née Gitto) Raffa in 1928.
+Matilda Raffa Cuomo's parents both immigrated to the United States from the area of Messina, in Sicily; Carmelo "Charles" Raffa arrived in New York in 1927, and Mary Raffa (née Gitto) in 1928.